bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back.
+> Every journey begins with a single step.
+We just have to have patience.

-> — Kenshin Himura —
+> — Milly Thompson —

 </div>